Upcoming Provider

 $300 USD, discounts available • Online via Zoom

 Gain a deeper proficiency in explaining ITC concepts to others and join CMC:FFC’s ITC Learning Community in this 12-hour, 4-day training.
+(CMC:FFC’s ITC Intensive Training is a required prerequisite for this Group Leader training).

-In this training, you will learn how to lead ITC-based support and skills groups (complete group curriculum provided).
+In this Group Leader training, you will learn how to lead ITC-based support and skills groups (complete group curriculum provided).
 Full completion of the training will certify you as an ITC Group Leader, and will give you access to CMC:FFC’s ITC Learning Community.

 The CMC:FFC Learning Community is made up of professionals and family members who are changing the conversation around addiction.
 They are leading groups, bringing the ITC into their recovery work, and advocating locally for more compassionate approaches to substance use (among many other things!).